 What is the difference between an eye serum and an eye cream?
 An eye serum contains highly concentrated ingredients and smaller molecules that can penetrate deep into the skin layers.
 This allows them to work deeper and are more effective than an eye cream.
 An eye cream works superficially and improves the entire appearance, plus also protects the skin during the day.

 It is best to combine both, first eye serum and then an eye cream - that way you have an effect on all skin layers.
 Do you want to use one of the two?
-Stock up on a good eye serum, it can do wonders!
+Invent in a good eye serum, this can do wonders!

 TIP 3: use a good facial oil